 You ask – why won’t I try to climb myself?
 Why, when I convince others of their abilities to do so, am I unwilling to try?
 But, don’t you see even if I do manage to climb up the hole, I would never be able to walk away until there is a single person in it – until there is even possibility of a person entering.
 I can not be happy by just escaping – I must destroy the hole itself.
 I know the chances of that happening are low.
 But I am satisfied enough with that smile I get from people when upon my encouragement, they look up towards stars and stars shine in their eyes as they smile and also the smiles from the person who has escaped the hole and is about to move on.
 To know someone remembers one amid his or her happiness.

 But sometimes they don’t say goodbyes with smiles.
 And I can’t help fearing they are offended – do they remember only the discomfort they felt when, upon my convincing, they bring their wounds out in open and forget that it was because of that, they could heal them?
-Or, perhaps I myself is incompatible with the very idea of happiness?
+Or, perhaps they find the very idea of my person incompatible with their happiness?
 Perhaps abyss looked back and I, myself, have come to represent the thing I fight – their pain.

 Copyright – Sidharth Vardhan